MRCIEU/opengwas-api/app/index.md

 ---

-This is an API which is used to pull down results from the [MR-Base](http://www.mrbase.org/) dataabase of GWAS summary data.
+This is an API which is used by [MR-Base](http://www.mrbase.org/) to pull down results from a dataabase of GWAS summary data.
 It also has some helper functions pertaining to operations relating to LD calculations.

 It is written using [FlaskRESTful](https://flask-restful.readthedocs.io/en/latest/).
 A mixture of `post` and `get` methods are implemented, and there are convenient functions for accessing the API in the [R/TwoSampleMR](https://github.com/MRCIEU/TwoSampleMR) R package.